-- The SEN Governors meets regularly with the SENCO to discuss any issues relating to SEN provision in the school.
+- The SEN Governor meets regularly with the SENCO to discuss any issues relating to SEND provision in the school.
 The Governors have to agree priorities for spending the SEN budget in consultation with the Headteacher and Senior Leadership Team.
-The aim is to provide effective support for all SEND pupils in the school to make progress.
+The aim is to provide effective support for all SEND pupils in the school to enable them to make progress.

 |How do teachers match the curriculum to an individual child’s needs?